JamiLu/RME/README.md

   - and many many many more methods.
 All setter methods and methods that does not return some value are so called Builder methods that they can chained as follows setText("text").setName("name").setId("id").setType("text").addClasses("one two three");
 * Template
   - resolve(template) **Resolves a given JSON format template and returns a created Elem instance element tree.**
+  - isTemplate(object) **Method checks if the given object is an unresolved JSON template and returns true if it is an unresolved JSON template, otherwise false.**
 * Tree
   - get(cssSelector) **Returns an Array of Elem objects or one Elem object**
   - getFirst(cssSelector) **Returns one Elem object**